nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `find ATTRIBUTE_1:SEARCH_PHRASE ATTRIBUTE_2:SEARCH_PHRASE ...`

+If different attributes are supplied, tasks that match all attributes will be displayed.
+If multiple search phrases of the same attribute is supplied, tasks that match any of the search phrase will be displayed.

 Available attributes in v1.2 include:
 * `title:` find all tasks with the search phrase in the given title
 * `desc:` find all tasks with the search phrase in the given description